Harnessing Hanoi’s Appeal

 The major draw to Hanoi though is undoubtedly the shrine to the nation’s eternal leader, Uncle Ho or more formally Ho Chi Minh.
 A massive mausoleum honouring his legacy dominates the grand plaza – Ba Dinh Square – and visitors must be careful to respect the seemingly petty rules of not stepping over the white lines that surround president Ho Chi Minh’s final resting place.
 Ba Dinh Square is also home to several other important buildings such as the President’s Palace, the Ministry of Foreign Affairs, and the National Assembly Building.

-From the grand plaza it is a short stroll to the One Pillar Pagoda, an iconic Buddhist temple that was originally erected in 1049 by Emperor Lý Thái Tông, considered one of the greatest kings and emperors in Vietnamese history.
+From the grand plaza it is a short stroll to the One Pillar Pagoda, an iconic Buddhist temple that was originally erected in 1049 by Emperor Ly Thai Tong, considered one of the greatest kings and emperors in Vietnamese history.
 Designed to resemble a lotus blossom, it was rebuilt in the 1950’s after being destroyed by the French Union forces during the First Indochina War.
-This temple and its beautiful gardens symbolize Vietnam’s long history and is a wonderful place to sit and contemplate this nation’s long and chequered past.
+This temple and its beautiful gardens symbolise Vietnam’s long history and is a wonderful place to sit and contemplate this nation’s long and chequered past.

-Not far from the One Pillar Pagoda is the Citadel, the old centre of Hanoi and the former residence of Vietnamese monarchs dating back to Đại Việt, when the city was known as Thăng Long.
+Not far from the One Pillar Pagoda is the Citadel, the old centre of Hanoi and the former residence of Vietnamese monarchs.
 Like much of the country’s ancient architecture, the Citadel has been almost obliterated and only small sections remain today.
 However, even with these fragments of insights into the former layout it is clearly evident that Vietnam one thousand years ago was a sight to behold.

 In days gone by the opera house was used as a nationalistic tool but today it is possible to see mainstream performances by Vietnamese and international performers.
 The National Ballet is also part of the Hanoi Opera House and stages Western classics such as Swan Lake as well as traditional and modern Vietnamese dance productions.

 Obviously for many, Vietnam rekindles memories of the much-maligned war with America.
-While there are numerous monuments to the nation’s history and its affiliation with the former Soviet Republic, one remnant of the Vietnam War is Hỏa Lò Prison or the Hanoi Hilton as it as sarcastically lablelled by American prisoners of war.
-Perhaps its most famous inmate-cum-prisoner was John McCain, former presidential nominee who spent more than five years in captivity here.
+While there are numerous monuments to the nation’s history and its affiliation with the former Soviet Republic, one remnant of the Vietnam War is Hoa Lo Prison or the Hanoi Hilton as it as sarcastically labelled by American prisoners of war.
+Perhaps its most famous inmate-cum-prisoner was the late John McCain, a former presidential nominee who spent more than five years in captivity here.
 Today, all that remains of the century-old prison is the gatehouse, a harrowing reminder of the depths this amazing country has plumbed in its long history.

-Visitors in 2017 are accorded a much warmer welcome than those who came by air and sea some fifty years ago with the intent of changing the cosmetics of a nation steeped in history but lacking the political savvy of its ASEAN neighbours.
+Visitors today are accorded a much warmer welcome than those who came by air and sea many years ago with the intent of changing the cosmetics of a nation steeped in history but lacking the political savvy of its ASEAN neighbours.
 Now, the only danger that a tourist might face is crossing a busy thoroughfare where motorbikes rule the roost and pedestrians take their chances.